ExtendScript/extendscriptr/README.md

 ## Prerequisites

-This tool currently needs Node.js version 5.x or higher
+This tool currently needs npm version 3.x or higher due to the flattend folder strcture.

 ## Usage

 We recommend using it as a local dependency

 - `npm install extendscriptr --save-dev`